West African cuisine: Fufu

 Fufu is usually made from cassava, yams, and sometimes combined with cocoyam, plantains, cornmeal, or oatmeal.
+Fufu is under the food category of okele or swallow.
 In Ghana, fufu is mostly made from boiled cassava and unripe plantain beaten together, as well as from cocoyam.
 Currently, these products have been made into powder or flour and can be mixed with hot water to obtain the final product, eliminating the task of beating it in a mortar with a pestle until a desired consistency is reached.

 Fufu can also be made from semolina, rice, or even instant potato flakes.
 Often, the dish is still made by traditional methods: pounding and the base substance in a mortar with a wooden spoon.
-In contexts where poverty is not an issue, or where modern appliances are readily available, a food processor may also be used.
+In contexts, a food processor may also be used.

 In Western and Central Africa, the more common method is to serve a mound of fufu along with a soup (ọbẹ).
 After washing hands, the diner pinches off a small ball of fufu and makes an indentation with the thumb.
 This reservoir is then filled with soup, and the ball is eaten.

 In Nigeria and Ghana, the ball is often not chewed but swallowed whole; in fact, chewing fufu is considered a faux pas.
 Therefore, fufu not only serves as a food but also as a utensil.

-Some soups that may be served with fufu include light (tomato) soup, palm nut soup, groundnut soup, peppersoup, and other types of soups with vegetables such as okra and nkontomire (cocoyam leaves).
+Some soups that may be served with fufu or other Okele include light (tomato) soup, palm nut soup, groundnut soup, Eforiro, Egusi, peppersoup, and other types of soups with vegetables such as okra and nkontomire (cocoyam leaves).
 Soups are often made with different kinds of meat and fish, fresh or smoked.